-Utah Code 17B-1-643(2)(g) provides that if no challenge is made to the notice given within 30 days after the date of the public hearing, the notice is considered adequate and proper.
+Utah Code 17B-1-643(2)(g) provides that if no challenge is made to the notice given within 30 days after the public hearing date, the notice is considered adequate and proper.

-Truth in Taxation
+Truth-in-Taxation

-Districts are subject to the "Truth in Taxation" process, which regulates tax increases.
+Districts are subject to the "Truth-in-Taxation" process, which regulates tax increases.
 Utah Code 59-2-919 provides notice and public hearing requirements for tax increases.
 Tax increase checklists may be accessed at: propertytax.utah.gov/tax-increases.
-For assistance, contact Jennifer Hansen, Utah State Tax Commission, at 801-297-3636.
+For assistance, see the State Tax Commission, Property Tax Division contact information here: propertytax.utah.gov/contact.